akorn/zfsbackup/README.md

 		have been mounted when the backup is performed.
 Use a pre-client script that sets the path to the latest snapshot of this zfs dataset and mounts it (via .zfs/snapshot).
--s, --snap	NOT IMPLEMENTED.
+-s, --snap	NOT IMPLEMENTED, TODO.
 Reserved for LVM snapshot support.
 -d, --dir	Name of sources.d directory to create.
 Will try to autogenerate
 		based on --path (so one of the two must be specified).
 -u, --username	Override remote username.